Blunk-electronic/ET/doc/schematic.rst

 #.
 Renaming a Net

-	- A single particular strand on the current sheet:
+	A single particular strand on the current sheet:

 	|VNS| n s

-	- All strands on the current sheet:
+	All strands on the current sheet:

 	|VNS| n n

-	- A specific strand on a specific sheet:
+	Rename a specific strand on a specific sheet.
+	This example renames a strand on sheet 2 that crosses a zone of 2mm radius around the point 50/90:

 	.. code-block::

-		rename net RESET_N RST_N 2 50 90
+		rename net RESET_N RST_N 2 50 90 2

-	- All strands on a specific sheet:
+	All strands on a specific sheet:

 	.. code-block::

 		rename net RESET_N RST_N 5

-	- All strands on all sheets:
+	All strands on all sheets:

 	.. code-block::